 The monks must not be interrupted during it and women must refrain from touching them.

 Don’t stand in front of them with your camera just snapping away.
-These real people and it is not a zoo.

 If you wish to participate; it would be a good idea to ask your hotel or guesthouse to prepare some sticky rice or snacks for you to give.
-Dress respectfully and do not just show up in a “I went tubing in Vang Vieng” vest.
+Dress respectfully and do not just show up in “I went tubing in Vang Vieng” vest.

 Have a read through this list made by the government, of things to keep in mind when visiting.